FranciscoRibeiro03/QosmeticsQounters/README.md

 This mod adds three Custom Qounters that allow you to check the names of the active sabers, walls or bloqs while playing a song

-As of now, the mod just shows if the sabers that are being used are `Custom` or `Default`, not the actual names

 ## Requirements

 * [Qosmetics 1.3.0](https://github.com/RedBrumbler/Qosmetics/releases/tag/v1.3.0)